Teqqles/how-many-mobile-meeple/README.md

 :heavy_check_mark: Randomly select a game based on your filters\
 :heavy_check_mark: List all games matching your filters\
 :heavy_check_mark: Caches game information to speed up page changes\
-:heavy_check_mark: Saves your preferences for the next time you load the app
+:heavy_check_mark: Saves your preferences for the next time you load the app\
+:heavy_check_mark: Save multiple different preferences (mobile only)\
+:heavy_check_mark: View the board game geek listing for a game

 ## Contributing